gpuweb/WSL/Spec/source/index.rst

     #.
 Check that there is no other statement in that block is a variable declaration sharing the same name.
     #.
 Check that the given address space is either ``thread`` or ``threadgroup``
     #.
+Let ``u`` be the uniformity of the control-flow around the block
+    #.
+Pick a uniformity ``u'`` for the newly-created variable, the program is valid if either of the two choices allow the validation to complete.
+    #.
+If ``u`` is non-uniform, check that ``u'`` is non-uniform
+    #.
+If the declaration uses the ``uniform`` keyword, check that ``u'`` is uniform
+    #.
+Make a new typing environment from the current one, in which the variable name is mapped to a left-value type of its given type and address-space with uniformity ``u'``.
+    #.
 If there is no initializing expression, check that the type of this variable is neither a pointer type nor an array reference type.
     #.
-Make a new typing environment from the current one, in which the variable name is mapped to a left-value type of its given type and address-space.
+If there is an initializing expression, check that it is well-typed in this new environment in control-flow of uniformity ``u``, that its type match the type of the variable, and that it is of uniformity ``u'``
     #.
-If there is an initializing expression, check that it is well-typed in this new environment, and that its type match the type of the variable
+Check that the rest of the block, removing this first statement is well-typed in this new typing environment in control-flow ``u`` and has a set of behaviours B.
     #.
-Check that the rest of the block, removing this first statement is well-typed in this new typing environment and has a set of behaviours B.
-    #.
 Then the block is well-typed and has the same set of behaviours B.

 #.
-Else if this block contains a single statement, check that this statement is well-typed.
+Else if this block contains a single statement, check that this statement is well-typed in the control-flow of the same uniformity as that around the block.
 If it is, then so is this block, and it has the same set of behaviours
 #.
 Else

     #.
-Check that this block's first statement is well-typed
+Check that this block's first statement is well-typed in control-flow of the same uniformity as that around the block
     #.
 Check that its set of behaviours B contains Nothing.
     #.
 Remove Nothing from it.
     #.
 Check that it does not contain Fallthrough
     #.
-Check that the rest of the block, removing the first statement, is well-typed with a set of behaviours B'
+If the control-flow is uniform, and B does not contain any non-uniform behaviour, then check that the rest of the block, removing the first statement, is well-typed in uniform control-flow, with a set of behaviours B'
+    #.
+Else check that the rest of the block, removing the first statement, is well-typed in non-uniform control-flow with a set of behaviours B'.
     #.
 Then the whole block is well-typed, and its set of behaviour is the union of B and B'.

 .. math::